EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 78 79 7A 31 32 33 34 35 36
 ~~~~~~~~~~~~~~~~~~~~~~~

-The size of plaintext is 73 bytes so the size of ciphertext is 81 bytes
+The size of plaintext is 73 bytes so assuming a 64-bit MAC value the size of ciphertext is 81 bytes

 ~~~~~~~~~~~~~~~~~~~~~~~
 message2 = (